 Port State Definitions

-| Port State | Description |
+| Port State | Meaning |

 |---|---|

-| Open | An application is actively accepting TCP connections, UDP datagrams, or SCTP associations on this port. |
+| Open | An application is accepting TCP connections, UDP datagrams, or SCTP associations on the port. |

-| Closed | The port is accessible (it receives and responds to Nmap probe packets), but there is no application listening on it. |
+| Closed | The host responded, but no application is listening on that port. |

-| Filtered | Nmap cannot determine whether the port is open because packet filtering prevents its probes from reaching the port.
-Firewalls or router rules may be blocking the probes. |
+| Filtered | Nmap cannot determine whether the port is open because a firewall or filter blocks the probes or replies. |

-| Unfiltered | The port is accessible, but Nmap is unable to determine whether it is open or closed.
-Only the ACK scan reports ports in this state. |
+| Unfiltered | The port is reachable, but the ACK scan cannot determine whether it is open or closed. |

 Basic Scanning Commands